danong/danong.github.io/_posts/2016-02-18-single-server-queue.md

 ---
 layout: post
-title: Tutorial: Single Server Queue Simulation (Python)
+title: Tutorial - Single Server Queue Simulation (Python)
 ---

 The single server queue is the most basic model in queueing theory.
 This tutorial teaches beginner computer scientists how to simulate a single server queue.
 Learning to simulate a single server queue is a great introduction to both queueing theory and discrete event simulation!